 The Calgary Flames rookie center, who has been the biggest positive in an already difficult season, was the hero yet again for the Calgary Flames in a 4-3 shootout win over the Florida Panthers on Friday night.

-Monahan, who scored the winner a couple of games earlier in Winnipeg, ripped a shot past goalie Tim Thomas in the sixth round for the difference-making tally before the announced sellout crowd of 19,289 at the Scotiabank Saddledome.
+Monahan, who scored the winner a few games earlier in Winnipeg, ripped a top-shelf effort in the sixth round for the difference-making tally before the announced sellout crowd of 19,289 at the Scotiabank Saddledome.

 Berra, who made his sixth consecutive start, made 22 saves for the Flames (8-11-4).

 Thomas stopped 23 shots for the Panthers (6-13-5), who return home after a five-game road swing.

 NOTES: The Flames acquired LW Lane MacDermid from the Dallas Stars in exchange for a sixth round-draft choice in 2014.
 MacDermid was assigned to the AHL Abbotsford Heat.
 The move comes a day after the Flames traded RW Tim Jackman to the Anaheim Ducks for a 2014 sixth-round draft choice. ...
 Florida RW Tomas Kopecky (upper body) and C Jesse Winchester (lower body) were both injured in the Edmonton game the night before and didn't play.
 In turn, the Panthers suited up C Scott Gomez and LW Sean Bergenheim. ...
 The Flames recalled C Blair Jones from the minors.
 Jones, who spent much of last season in the minors despite having a one-way contract, was leading the Heat with 20 points.
 He netted 18 points in the last 14 games before being summoned. ...
 Florida's struggles in the second period reared its ugly head again.
 With Calgary scoring twice in the middle frame, the Panthers have been outscored 31-14 in the second period.